waaeer/perl-orm-easy/README.md

 `sql/00_idtype_int8.sql` – defines `idtype` as `int8`
 `sql/00_idtype_uuid.sql` – defines `idtype` as `uuid`

-Run only one of these scripts before any other one.
+Run only one of the tree above scripts before any other one.

 `sql/00_plperl.sql` – creates PL/Perl with `bool_plperl` and `jsonb_plperl` extensions.
 Needs to be ran before creating any orm-easy functions.
+`sql/id_seq.sql` – creates the `id_seq` sequence for the automatic provision of numeric identifiers for the database objects.
+`sql/schema.sql` – creates the orm-easy schemas `orm_interface` for the API functions and `orm` for the internal data and functions.
 `sql/tables.sql` – creates the orm-easy tables